 A pinch of crushed red pepper

-¼ cup whole milk or half-n-half (omit or substitute canned coconut milk if vegan)
+1/4 cup whole milk, half-n-half or heavy cream (omit or substitute canned coconut milk if vegan)

-Freshly grated parmesan cheese (omit for vegan) and chopped parsley or basil for serving
+Freshly grated parm-romano cheese blend (omit for vegan) and chopped parsley or basil for serving

 cutting board and knife, heavy-bottomed tall pot, flat wooden utensil or spoon, immersion blender*